Kaingaroa Forest

-Kaingaroa Forest covers 2900 km2 of the Bay of Plenty Region of New Zealand, and is the largest forest plantation in New Zealand, and the second largest in the Southern Hemisphere (after the 6000 km2 Sabie/Graskop plantation in South Africa).
-The forest stretches from Lake Taupō in the south to Kawerau to the north and has roughly 20 million trees.
-The headquarters of the forest are at the small settlement of Kaingaroa, Bay of Plenty, 50 km southeast of Rotorua.
-Prior to planting the area was a tussock and scrub plateau (ranging between 500 and 2481 ft high), formed on volcanic ash.
+Kaingaroa Forest covers 2900 km2 of the Bay of Plenty Region of New Zealand, stretching from Lake Taupō in the south to Kawerau to the north.
+It has roughly 20 million trees.
+It is the largest forest plantation in New Zealand, and the second largest in the Southern Hemisphere (after the 6000 km2 Sabie/Graskop plantation in South Africa).
+Prior to planting, the area was a tussock and scrub plateau (ranging between 500 and 2481 ft high), formed on volcanic ash.
+The headquarters of the forest are at the small settlement of Kaingaroa, 50 km southeast of Rotorua.
+New Zealand State Highway 38 crosses the forest from Waiotapu to Murupara.

-The New Zealand Ministry for Culture and Heritage gives a translation of "long area of land" for Kāingaroa.